- Honorary Degree (2010)

 - IUPUI Spirit of Philanthropy Award (2008)

-BIOGRAPHYBorn and raised in Indianapolis, Jane is recognized as an author, art historian, art collector, philanthropist and cultural editor.
-Her commitment to supporting women artists can be observed locally, nationally and internationally.
-She serves on boards of directors for multiple organizations, including Herron's Dean's Advisory Board, the Indianapolis Museum of Art, the National Museum of Women in the Arts (NMWA) and is the founder and chairman of The Florence Committee of NMWA in Italy.
+BIOGRAPHYBorn and raised in Indianapolis, Jane was recognized as an author, art historian, art collector, philanthropist and cultural editor.
+Her commitment to supporting women artists was observed locally, nationally and internationally.
+She served on boards of directors for multiple organizations, including Herron's Dean's Advisory Board, the Indianapolis Museum of Art, the National Museum of Women in the Arts (NMWA) and was the founder and chairman of The Florence Committee of NMWA in Italy.

 In addition, Jane, and her life partner Robert R. Hesse, Ed.D, together with her brother William L. Fortune, Jr. and Joseph D. Blakley, provided the means for Herron to acquire Judith Shea's sculpture, Job, which was on loan to Herron from the artist.
 "It's rather a funny story," says Jane."The sculpture was actually purchased sight unseen.
 We were visiting the Eleanor Prest Reese and Robert B. Berkshire galleries and learned that the piece was draped and crated to be returned to Judith Shea.
 We enthusiastically inquired about making a gift to Herron so that the piece could be permanently returned to its prominent location at the front of Eskenazi Hall."

-Having completed her books To Florence, Con Amore in 2007, and most recently Invisible Women: Forgotten Artists in Florence in 2009, Jane has also funded several restoration projects in Florence to preserve works by women artists, hidden for centuries in the storages of the Florence Museums.
-She is currently working on her third book, Women Sculptors in Florence and Tuscany.
-In addition, she plans to be involved with Herron's new Master in Art Therapy degree program.
-She believes art therapy is a much needed way to reach out to people with disabilities and make art accessible another of her priorities.
+Having completed her books To Florence, Con Amore in 2007, and most recently Invisible Women: Forgotten Artists in Florence in 2009, Jane also funded several restoration projects in Florence to preserve works by women artists, hidden for centuries in the storages of the Florence Museums.
+In 2014, the Indiana Historical Society recognized Jane and her life partner, Robert Hesse, as "Living Legends."
+Her last book, When the World Answered: Florence, Women Artists and the 1966 Flood became an Emmy-nominated PBS documentary in 2015.
+Because she believed art therapy is a much needed way to reach out to people with disabilities and make art accessible, she was involved with Herron's new Master in Art Therapy degree program.